greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="max_connections"></a>max\_connections

 The maximum number of concurrent connections to the database server.
-In a Greenplum Database system, user client connections go through the Greenplum master instance only.
-Segment instances should allow 3-10 times the amount as the master.
+In a Greenplum Database system, user client connections go through the Greenplum coordinator instance only.
+Segment instances should allow 3-10 times the amount as the coordinator.
 When you increase this parameter, [max\_prepared\_transactions](#max_prepared_transactions) must be increased as well.
 For more information about limiting concurrent connections, see "Configuring Client Authentication" in the *Greenplum Database Administrator Guide*.

 Increasing this parameter may cause Greenplum Database to request more shared memory.
 See [shared\_buffers](#shared_buffers) for information about Greenplum server instance shared memory buffers.